 - 1.1.
 These regulations apply to you if you are studying on an undergraduate or taught postgraduate programme (FHEQ levels 4 to 7).
-(More information about FHEQ levels, including their definition, is available in section 2.2.4).
-If you have questions about any regulations or policies, please contact the Student Advice Team via Student Central (opens new window).
+(More information about FHEQ levels and sector recognised standards, including their definition, is available in section 2.2.4).
+These regulations are also applicable to you if you are studying with the London School of Architecture commencing your studies in or after autumn 2025.
+If you have questions about any regulations or policies, please contact the Student Advice Team via the VLE (opens new window).
 A glossary of terms (opens new window) that we use is available on the VLE. - 1.2.
 The version of the regulations that applies to you is the latest version that was published on our website at the time of your last registration or re-registration.
 If you began to study the 40 credit project module in the spring semester, the latest version of the regulations will nevertheless apply to you from the autumn semester.
-If you started your programme before September 2020 then the relevant Transition Regulations appendix also applies to you (Undergraduate Transition Regulations are in Appendix C and Postgraduate Transition Regulations are in Appendix D). - 1.3.
-The purpose of these regulations is to make sure: - We (University College of Estate Management (UCEM)) keep high quality and standards across all our (UCEM's) awards; - there are consistent outcomes across programmes; and - you are treated equally and fairly throughout your studies with us (UCEM). - 1.4.
+If you started your programme before September 2020 then the relevant Transition Regulations appendix also applies to you (Undergraduate Transition Regulations are in Appendix C and Postgraduate Taught Transition Regulations are in Appendix D). - 1.3.
+The purpose of these regulations is to make sure: - We (University of the Built Environment) keep high quality and standards across all our (University of the Built Environment's) awards; - there are consistent outcomes across programmes; and - you are treated equally and fairly throughout your studies with us (University of the Built Environment). - 1.4.
 These regulations do not cover admissions.
-For admissions, please read UCEM's Code of Practice chapter on Admissions and Recognition of Prior Learning (opens new window). - 1.5.
+For admissions, please read the University Admissions and Recognition of Prior Learning Policy (opens new window). - 1.5.
 You must make sure you understand these regulations and any changes that are made during your studies because they apply to all aspects of your studies with us. - 1.6.
 The Academic Board approves these regulations and can make changes to them.
 (The Academic Board is our highest academic governing board.) - 1.7.
-The Academic Board can change these regulations, so we can: - meet the requirements of regulatory, external professional and/or accrediting bodies (for example the Office for Students (OfS) or the Royal Institution of Chartered Surveyors (RICS)); - b. keep to changes in the law; and/or - c. make changes for your benefit, following consultation with student representatives.
-If urgent changes for your benefit are required, and therefore there is limited time to complete consultation, student representatives will instead be informed. - 1.8.
-We will notify you of any changes to these regulations before they happen through announcements on our Virtual Learning Environment (VLE) (opens new window) and our website (opens new window). - 1.9.
-We will normally only implement changes to these regulations at the start of each academic year.
+The Academic Board can change these regulations, so we can:

-- 1.10.
+- a. meet the requirements of regulatory, external professional and/or accrediting bodies (for example the Office for Students (OfS) or the Royal Institution of Chartered Surveyors (RICS)); - b. keep to changes in the law; - c. ensure that University can operate efficiently for students; and/or - d. make changes for your benefit, following consultation with student representatives.
+If urgent changes for your benefit are required, and therefore there is limited time to complete consultation, student representatives will instead be informed. - We will notify you of any changes to these regulations before they happen through announcements on our Virtual Learning Environment (VLE) (opens new window) and our website (opens new window). - 1.9.
+We will normally only implement changes to these regulations at the start of each academic year. - 1.10.
 However, emerging external requirements or circumstances may make it necessary to make changes with immediate effect.
 In this case we will inform you and other students via the VLE and email before these changes come into effect. - 1.11.
 The Board of Examiners is allowed to vary the standards set out in these regulations in your interest, in consultation with external examiners.
-Normally variation will only occur if there is sufficient evidence that you have been successful on programme, or that your studies have been affected by circumstances beyond your control, and either: - a. you are at a borderline grade boundary; - b. you are close to award; or - c. you are at risk of having your studies ended (end of contract) (see section 10)...
+Normally variation will only occur if there is sufficient evidence that you have been successful on programme, or that your studies have been affected by circumstances beyond your control, and either: - a. you are at a borderline grade boundary; - b. you are close to award; or - c. you are at risk of having your studies ended (end of contract) (see section 10).